 How AWS SQS Visibility Timeout Caused the Same Order to Be Processed 847 Times

 Monday morning, 7:42 AM.
-Our on-call engineer gets paged: "Multiple customers reporting duplicate charges."
-We pull up the dashboard.
-Order count is 3× what it should be.
+The on-call engineer gets paged.
+"Multiple customers reporting duplicate charges."
+I pull up the dashboard.
+Order count is 3x what it should be.
 Stripe shows the same order IDs appearing multiple times.
-In under four hours, 847 orders had been processed twice — some customers billed three times.
+In under four hours, 847 orders had been processed twice.
+Some customers billed three times.
 We had a queue.
 We had idempotency keys.
 We thought we were safe.

 async function processOrder(orderId: string, payload: OrderPayload) {